uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/basic_model_run.rst

 This exercise/tutorial walks through the process of making a basic model simulation.
-With this exercise you will get to interact with the code and a bunch of the supporting tools, including Docker, Git, and some visualization tools.
+With this exercise you will get to interact with the code and a bunch of the supporting tools, including Docker, and Git.
+For post processing and visualization, see the :ref:`Plotting Example
+<examples_and_tutorials/plotting_discussion:Plotting>`.

 .. note::